RLHF-V/RLAIF-V/README.md

 ## Dataset

 We present the [RLAIF-V Dataset](https://huggingface.co/datasets/HaoyeZhang/RLAIF-V-Dataset), which is an AI generated preference dataset covering diverse range of tasks and domains.
-This is the largest open-source multimodal preference datasets which contains more than 50K high-quality comparison pairs.
+This open-source multimodal preference datasets contains more than 30K high-quality comparison pairs.

 ## Install